petripaavola/Get-IntuneManagementExtensionDiagnostics/README.md

 ```
 LogViewerUI (Out-GridView) looks a lot like cmtrace.exe tool but it is better because all found Timeline events are added to log for easier debugging.

+Parameter **-ConvertAllKnownGuidsToClearText** replaces all known GUIDs to real App and script names.
+This makes viewing log 1000% easier.

 LogViewerUI has good search and filtering capabilities.
 Try to filter known log entries in Timeline:
 **Add criteria -> ProcessRunTime -> is not empty**